David Zaslav reinvented Discovery. Now he’s building a new streaming giant.

 “One day we just came in and looked at each other and said, ‘You know, no more bearded guys in the kitchen with f---ing pigs running through the living room,’” Zaslav told The Post in 2016.
 “Let’s get back to who we really are.
 We’re about satisfying curiosity.”

 Under Zaslav, Discovery’s distribution platform has grown to reach 3 billion viewers worldwide, the company says on its website.
-In 2018, it acquired Scipps Howard Networks in an $11.9 billion deal that brought the Food Network, HGTV and the Travel Network into its folds.
+In 2018, it acquired Scripps Howard Networks in an $11.9 billion deal that brought the Food Network, HGTV and the Travel Network into its folds.
 Zaslav has pointed to the deal as evidence of his ability to successfully merge cultures, as he now seeks to do with Discovery and WarnerMedia.

 “The integration and growth of the Scripps assets has gone better than anybody thought,” said Neil Macker, senior equity analyst at Morningstar Research.
 “He’s shown some ability to do it, but this is a much larger challenge in terms of size.”